RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-quickstart.md

     complete]({{< relref "/rs/getting-started/quick-setup.md" >}})
 - redis-cli

-## Create a new database that uses the module
+### Create a new database that uses the Module

 1. In the Redis Modules field, click ![Add](/images/rs/icon_add.png#no-click "Add").
-1. Select the RedisGraph module.
+1. Select the RediSearch module.
 1. If you want the module to use a custom configuration, click **Add configuration** and enter the optional custom configuration.
 1. Click ![Save](/images/rs/icon_save.png#no-click "Save").